 What is epilepsy?

 Many people don’t think of epilepsy as a serious condition, but there are between 60,000-70,000 people in Hong Kong living with active epilepsy.
-It can vary from person to person, but is generally characterized as a medical condition that produces seizures that can affect a variety of mental and physical functions.
+It can vary from person to person, but is generally characterised as a medical condition that produces seizures that can affect a variety of mental and physical functions.

 What does Enlighten do?